jgralab/jgralab/README.md

 ### Building from Sources

-The `jgralab` project depends on the `common` project.
-It is important that they reside next to each other on your filesystem.
-For example, clone both projects into some base folder `jgsrc` so that the filesystem structure is like so.
+The following assumes that you create (or use) a workspace folder `jgsrc` for JGraLab and your JGraLab applications.
+Name and location of that workspace can be arbitrarily chosen.

+When you plan to use Eclipse as IDE, the easiest is to put the `jgralab` folder into your Eclipse workspace folder.

+The Ant build scripts require that your applications are located in sibling folders next to `jgralab`.

     jgsrc/               # your jgralab workspace
     +-> jgralab/         # this project, i.e., jgralab itself
+    +-> mygraphproject   # your app has to sit next to jgralab

 To build `jgralab` you need to have [Apache Ant](http://ant.apache.org/).
 Build `jgralab`.

     $ cd jgsrc/jgralab/
     $ ant

-The `jgralab` project contains an Eclipse `.project` and `.classpath` file, so that you can import it in Eclipse as existing project.
+The `jgralab` folder contains an Eclipse `.project` and `.classpath` file, so that you can import it in Eclipse as existing project.
+This import step is necessary also when you initially decided to put JGraLab into the Eclipse workspace since Eclipse does not automatically scan its workspace for new projects.

+JGRaLab's Ant build generates many source files.
+Each time you run `ant`, you have to refresh the project in Eclipse, so that the changes get reflected in the IDE.

 ### Getting Releases via Maven or Leiningen